 I can arrange for you to have CT Coronary Angiography at Colchester Hospital or the Essex Cardiothoracic Centre.
 I have full accreditation to supervise and report CT Coronary Angiograms and lead the service at Colchester.

 CT Coronary Angiography is a CT scan of your heart that allows your coronary arteries to be viewed in 3-Dimensions.
 It is most often used to look for evidence of coronary artery disease in patients with chest pain.
-NICE recommend its use in patients with chest pain who have a low chance of having coronary disease but need to have it “ruled out”.
+NICE now recommend CT Coronary Angiography as the first line test for patients with chest pain who may have angina.

 What does it involve?